-Our Neighbourhood Plan will be based on the views of the people who live and work in our parish.
+Our Neighbourhood Plan must be based on the views of the people who live and work in our parish.

-We asked you to let us know how you think our community should change and grow up to 2030.
+We asked you to tell us how you think our community should change and grow up to 2030.
 You were asked to give your opinions on a set of draft objectives for our Neighbourhood Plan, developed from our earlier consultation with residents.

 - Summary of Key Findings

-As a starting point to preparing the Neighbourhood Plan, we held 4 informal community consultation events in September 2015 at which we asked you to consider the following questions as part of a discussion of local issues and the potential development sites in our parish.
+As a starting point to preparing the Neighbourhood Plan, we held 4 community consultation events in September 2015 at which we asked you to consider the following questions as part of a discussion of local issues and the potential development sites in our parishes.

 - what is good about our area?

 - what makes our parish good to live and/or work in?